Interleukin 17: Function

 The release of cytokines causes many functions, such as airway remodeling, a characteristic of IL-17 responses.
 The increased expression of chemokines attracts other cells including neutrophils but not eosinophils.
 IL-17 function is also essential to a subset of CD4+ T-Cells called T helper 17 (Th17) cells.
-As a result of these roles, the IL-17 family has been linked to many immune/autoimmune related diseases including rheumatoid arthritis, asthma, lupus, allograft rejection, anti-tumour immunity and recently psoriasis, multiple sclerosis, and intracerebral hemorrhage.
+As a result of these roles, the IL-17 family has been linked to many immune-related/autoimmune diseases including rheumatoid arthritis, asthma, lupus, allograft rejection, anti-tumour immunity and recently psoriasis, multiple sclerosis, and intracerebral hemorrhage.